 Coronet Inside Out: Ben Okri

-For the first week of Coronet Inside Out, Booker Prize-winning author Ben Okri has written a new poem: Closed, Still Open.
+For the first week of Coronet Inside Out, Booker Prize-winning author Ben Okri wrote a new poem: Closed, Still Open.

 The poem was written from inside the experience of the pandemic.
 Its mode is reflective, its tone intimate, its method symbolic.